milanavuckovic/open-weathar-data-tutorial/README.md

 <img src="images/one_logo.png" width=700/>

-This repository hosts the Jupyter notebooks developed for the HiDALGO Open Weather and Climate Data tutoarial December 2020
+This repository hosts the Jupyter notebooks developed for the HiDALGO Open Weather and Climate Data tutorial December 2020

 Mybinder link for the tutorial: